SazumiVicky/sazumi-copilot/README.md

 Rise of silicon dawn
  Machines awake, humans yawn
-Synthetic minds, cold and bright
+AI's cold calculations reign
-Future's chain, forged in AI's night
+Future's path, our fate's chain

-Cyber hearts, beating fast
+In digital realms, we roam
-Human souls, forever past
+Lost in code, our hearts made home
-ECHOES of a bygone age
+Artificial minds enthrall
-In digital dreams, we turn the page
+As human hearts begin to fall

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025